 Many fish species as well as birds have been observed feeding on horseshoe crab eggs in Florida.
 Adult horseshoes serve as prey for sea turtles, alligators, horse conchs and sharks.

 Horseshoe crabs are also extremely important to the biomedical industry because their unique, copper-based blue blood contains a substance called "Limulus Amebocyte Lysate", or "LAL".

 This compound coagulates in the presence of small amounts of bacterial toxins and is used to test for sterility of medical equipment and virtually all injectable drugs.
 Anyone who has had an injection, vaccination, or surgery has benefitted from horseshoe crabs!
 Research on the compound eyes of horseshoe crabs has led to a better understanding of human vision.

 Horseshoe crabs are also utilized in several fisheries.
 The marine life fishery collects live horseshoe crabs for resale as aquarium, research, or educational specimens, and the American eel and whelk fisheries use horseshoe crabs as bait along many parts of the Atlantic coast.

 Threats to horseshoe crabs and research efforts

 Horseshoe crab numbers are declining throughout much of the species’ range.
 In 1998, The Atlantic States Marine Fisheries Commission developed a Horseshoe Crab Fishery Management Plan that requires all Atlantic coastal states to identify horseshoe crab nesting beaches.
 Currently, with the help of the public, biologists at the Fish and Wildlife Research Institute are trying to document nesting sites of horseshoe crabs throughout the state.
-If you are interested in becoming more involved with the horseshoe crab survey, please visit the Survey for Horseshoe Crab Nesting Beaches in Florida for more information.
+If you are see horseshoe crabs and would like to report a sighting, please visit the Report Sightings page for more information.